 Can You Survive Without a Credit Score?

-The consumers in this group are considered either “credit invisible,” meaning they have no credit history with any of the three nationwide credit reporting agencies, Equifax, Transunion, Experian, or “unscorable,” meaning their credit history has little or no recent activity.
+According to the Consumer Financial Protection Bureau, the consumers in this group are considered either “credit invisible,” meaning they have no credit history with any of the three nationwide credit reporting agencies, or “unscorable,” meaning their credit history has little or no recent activity.

 What It Means to Have No Credit

 Having no credit score is not to be confused with having a low credit score or bad credit.
 And it doesn't always mean a consumer has no credit history.

 The Fair Isaac Corporation, which produces the FICO Score, states that for a score to be generated, your credit report must have

 - At a minimum, one account that has been opened for at least six months

 - One account — at least — that has been reported to the credit bureau within the past six months.

 So it is possible for a consumer to have a credit history but no credit score, as would be the case for consumers who pay off their debt and close their accounts.